dariushghasemi/kidneyInCHRIS/README.md

 lm(eGFRw.log.Res ~ SNP * TSH + Sex + Age + PC1 + PC2 + PC3 + PC4 + PC5 + PC6 + PC7 + PC8 + PC9 + PC10)
 ```

 - We replaced log(eGFR) with eGFRw.log.Res in the above model and ran it again.
-The results stay consistent in a way that those two variants with significant inetraction with TSH remain significant.
+The results stay consistent in a way that those two variants with significant inetraction with TSH remained significant.
 At the end, in this way we can avoid over-adjustment of the covariates: age and sex (03-Feb-23).

 - We modified our exclusion criteria in the way that we omitted the observations with (09-Feb-2023):
 1. missing values on both TSH and thyroid drugs (n = 4)